Sekwanele950/Portfolio-Sekwanele/README.md

 Description: Developed a predictive model to assess flood risks in KwaZulu-Natal, aimed at supporting disaster preparedness in vulnerable communities.
  - Skills Applied: Data cleaning, exploratory data analysis, and machine learning.
  - Technologies: Python, Pandas, Matplotlib, Scikit-learn.
-3. Stock Market Analysis (In Progress) Description: Analyzing stock market trends and building predictive models for forecasting stock prices.
+3. Stock Market Analysis (In Progress) Description: .
+Using Pandas to extract and analyse the information, visualise it, and look at different ways to analyse the risk of a stock, based on its performance history.
  - Skills Applied: Exploratory data analysis and feature engineering.
  - Technologies: Python, Pandas, Matplotlib.